balkce/demucstargetsel/README.md

 ## Creating the Training/Validation/Testing Dataset

-We'll assume that the folder in which you have downloaded this repository is `/opt/demucstargetsel`.

 The to-be-created dataset is based on the 2020 branch of the [Interspeech Deep Noise Suppression (DNS) Challenge](https://github.com/microsoft/DNS-Challenge).
 This repository also requires GIT LFS.

-Once cloned, change directory to where you desire to have the base DNS code.
+To clone the dataset repository, change directory to where you desire to have the base DNS code.
 We'll assume that is located in `/opt/DNS`:

     cd /opt/DNS
     git clone --branch interspeech2020/master https://github.com/microsoft/DNS-Challenge